IC Markets Strengths + Weaknesses

 Experienced Forex Traders

 Advanced traders with a risk appetite that matches the 500:1 leverage of IC Markets should consider the Raw forex broker account.
 This account offers raw (ecn style spreads), leverage of just $3.50 per lot and the MT4 forex trading platform.
-With many advanced MT4 trading tools this is the strongest niche for IC Markets.
+With many advanced MT4 trading tools this is the strongest niche for the online broker.

 Forex Trader Scalpers